AcheronProject/electrical_template/README.md

 ### How to deal with the layers

-The layers are an important aspect of the symbols because they allow the user to hide and show important pieces of information.
+The layers are an important aspect of the symbols because they allow the user to hide and show important pieces of information like anchors, centers, image documentation.
+None of those will likely make it into the final image, but it is nonetheless important and useful to have them there for maintainability of the images later on.
 It is recommended that all objects in all layers be copied over to the final circuit; one can hide or un-hide certain layers to keep unwanted objects out of the final drawing.

 ### About anchors